lavellehatcherjr/GlowReadTTS/PRIVACY.md

 - **(c)** EULA/Privacy Policy acceptance state (`chrome.storage.local`) - records that you accepted these terms, the version accepted, and the date of acceptance.
 - **(d)** Cached AI voice model files (Cache API) - approximately 95MB of neural network model weights and voice data.
 These are inert data files that cannot execute code.
 - **(e)** Session text for playback continuity (`sessionStorage`) - temporarily stores the most recently read text.
 This is automatically cleared when the popup is closed.
+- **(f)** Transient playback state flag (`chrome.storage.session`) - a single boolean (`playbackActive`) used internally to surface a "Reading in progress" banner when the popup reopens during an active read.
+Cleared when audio ends or is stopped, and automatically cleared on browser restart.
+Contains no user content or identifying information.

 **3.2** No data stored by the Software is accessible to other extensions, websites, or applications.
 Chrome's storage APIs are sandboxed to the extension's unique origin.